 Some Hachi friends may be familiar with this information.
-For others, it is one more piece of the puzzle to understanding Hachiko’s true history – his legacy that is stronger than ever after over 80 years!
+For others, it’s one more piece of the puzzle to help understand Hachiko’s true history — his legacy that is stronger than ever after over 80 years!

 I wanted to know, too.

 Professor Shiozawa welcomed me into his old office, the same one that Professor Ueno sat in.
 A formal photograph of the handsome and dignified Ueno hung over the desk.
 Over the years, Shiozawa has made it his mission to unveil the true events behind the myths of Ueno and Hachiko.